juxt/astro-website/src/pages/blog/sane-query-languages-podcast.md

 ---
 author: 'jdt'
 title: 'JUXT Cast: Sane Query Languages — with Prof. Viktor Leis'
-description: 'In our latest episode of the JUXT Tech Podcast, XTDB Head of Product, Jeremy Taylor, spoke with Prof. Viktor Leis about the history and the future of SQL and relational databases in general.'
+description: 'A discussion with Prof. Viktor Leis on the legacy of SQL and the future of databases.'
 category: 'database'
 layout: '../../layouts/BlogPost.astro'
 publishedDate: '2024-03-22'